bellowsa/hello-world/README.md

 # hello-world
-Learn what this is about.
+Hello everyone, here to learn what this is about.
+It's a gorgeous day, hope to get out for a hike.
+See you later.